-Shares in alternative finance provider Non-Standard Finance dropped to their lowest level ever as a trading update revealed that profits would be lower than anticipated this year.
+Shares in alternative finance provider Non-Standard Finance (LON:NSF) dropped to their lowest level ever.
+A trading update today revealed that profits would be lower than anticipated this year.
 The performance of shares has dragged on throughout the day after the latest Non-Standard Finance profit warning:

 This has been a rather sorry state of affairs for investors.
-Only listed in 2015, the share price saw a little success in the first year, but since then has struggled to go anywhere near its listing price.
+Only listed in 2015, the share price saw a little success in the first year.
+Since then has struggled to go anywhere near its listing price.
 Instead the trajectory has been mostly downward since then and the price now is almost a quarter of what it was.

 NSF specialise in consumer credit, particularly the smaller, unsecured loans.
-It has an interesting history, being created by a former executive of Provident Financial who set up for himself backed by investors, and used the newly generated cash to buy up other loan providers.
+It has an interesting history, being created by a former executive of Provident Financial who set up for himself backed by investors.
+The newly generated cash was used to buy up other loan providers.
 Things almost came full circle last year when NSF mounted a hostile takeover of Provident, but this was abandoned this year.

 We have an extremely detailed trading update today, including an extra one which states that the current CFO is to leave.